-Disabilities may affect anyone and their family at any time.
+Disabilities can affect anyone at any time.
 Some people are born with disabilities; others acquire them as a result of disease, trauma, or aging processes.
-Individuals in need of accommodation by a special needs dentist could include an older adult with memory loss, a person with arthritic hands trying to hold a toothbrush, or an amputee.

 Often, people with cognitive, developmental, or physical disabilities have difficulty finding a dental team that is willing and able to meet their dental needs.
+In the United State alone 57 million people have a disability.
 At Penn Dental Medicine, we believe in preparing each of our student dentists to meet the needs of disabled individuals from the very beginning of their training.
 By building confidence and competence early on, we equip our student dentists for a lifetime of serving patients with special needs.

-Debuting this January, our Personalized Care Suite is the new home of the Center for Persons with Disabilities.
-In addition to providing outstanding dental care, it’s where patients with disabilities receive customized services to promote long-term oral health.
+Debuting this January, our Personalized Care Suite is the new home of the Care Center for Persons with Disabilities.
+In addition to providing outstanding dental care, it is where patients with limitations receive customized services to promote long-term oral health.
 We develop helpful new products, preventive techniques, and resources for use by patients, their caregivers, and even our fellow health care providers.

-Every Penn Dental Medicine student will rotate through the Center and learn from an exceptional, interdisciplinary faculty while serving patients with conditions that range from autism and Alzheimer’s to paralysis, movement disorders, and complex medical conditions, plus much more.
+Every Penn Dental Medicine student will rotate through the Center and learn from an exceptional, interdisciplinary faculty while serving patients with conditions that range from autism and Alzheimer’s, to paralysis, movement disorders,complex medical conditions, plus much more.

 Our new space includes: